 Additional information (for example, the name of the organisational unit through which the user takes delivery of physical messages) necessary to identify the user for purposes of physical delivery.
+It corresponds to the ExtensionORAddressComponents of X.411.

 Postal Patron Name